sequenceiq/blog/source/_posts/2014-07-30-spark-mllib.markdown

 ## Introduction

 In one of our earlier posts we have mentioned that we use Scalding (among others) for writing MR jobs.
-Scala/Scalding simplifies the implementation of many M patterns and makes it easy to implement quite complex jobs like machine learning algorithms.
-Map Reduce is a mature and widely used framework and it is good choice for processing large amounts of data - but not as great if you’d like to use it for iterative algorithms/processing.
+Scala/Scalding simplifies the implementation of many MR patterns and makes it easy to implement quite complex jobs like machine learning algorithms.
+Map Reduce is a mature and widely used framework and it is a good choice for processing large amounts of data - but not as great if you’d like to use it for fast iterative algorithms/processing.
 This is a use case where [Apache Spark](https://spark.apache.org/) can be quite handy.
-Spark is fit for these kind of algorithms, because it tries to keep everything in memory (in case of you run out of memory, you can switch to another [storage levels](http://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence))
+Spark is fit for these kind of algorithms, because it tries to keep everything in memory (in case of you run out of memory, you can switch to another [storage levels](http://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence)).

 ## Apache Spark - MLlib library